Modernizing Your Home: Make Your Bathroom Shine with These 5 Bathtub Designs

 3. Caracalla Bathtub (Kardiel)

 Speaking of modern designs, Caracalla Bathtub belongs to the family of Kardiel modern tubs and is exactly that – a way for you to relax while also having the “eye candy” elements you need to spice up your bathroom.
 The back end is extended, allowing for a more ergonomic interior.
-Not only is this a freestanding tub (meaning you can place it in the center of the room), it also won’t take up that much space due to its modest dimensions.
+Not only is this a freestanding tub (meaning you can place it in the centre of the room), it also won’t take up that much space due to its modest dimensions.
 This is important if you live in a smaller apartment and don’t have that much space to work with.

 4. Tulip Soaking Bathtub (Arblu)

 Featuring a classic design, this is a popular choice among those who love simplicity.
-The special Tecnoblu material it’s made from not only makes it more resistant to scratches, but also easier to clean.
+The special Tecnoblu material it’s made from not only makes it more resistant to scratches but also easier to clean.
 This bathtub was designed to stand the test of time, and by checking it out for yourself, you’ll quickly realize how much heavy-duty use it can withstand.
 It’s also quite a flexible choice; you can use it as a freestanding tub or place it next to a wall.

 5. Wind Corner Soaking Tub (Neptune)

-If you don’t have a clue what to do with a particular corner in your bathroom, why not put it to a good use by installing this soaking tub?
+If you don’t have a clue what to do with a particular corner in your bathroom, why not put it to good use by installing this soaking tub?
 Not only does it feature a simplistic design, but it also doesn’t need to be connected to any electric outlets whatsoever to remain functional.

 Bathroom design is an open-ended problem that can be approached from many different angles.
 No matter how you want to equip it, there’s always plenty of design choices available, and it’s up to you to select the one you’re most comfortable with.
 Have you already laid your eyes on a particular model?